-Pursuant to Bayanihan 2 Act, which was signed into law on September 11, 2020, all mergers and acquisitions with transaction values below ₱50 bn shall be exempt from compulsory notification under the Philippine Competition Act if entered into within a period of two years from the effectivity of Bayanihan 2 Act.
+Pursuant to Bayanihan 2 Act, which was signed into law on September 11, 2020, all mergers and acquisitions with transaction values below \$\infty\$50 bn shall be exempt from compulsory notification under the Philippine Competition Act if entered into within a period of two years from the effectivity of Bayanihan 2 Act.

-On February 14, 2023, the PCC issued its Resolution No. 04-2023 providing new thresholds for the notification requirements, as follows:
+On March 1, 2024, the PCC announced the new thresholds for the notification requirement as follows:

-Test New Threshold (effective March 1, 2023)
+Test New Threshold (effective March 1, 2024)

-Size of Party Test ₱7 bn
+Size of Party Test ₱7.8 bn

-Size of Transaction Test ₱2.9 bn
+Size of Transaction Test ₱3.2 bn

-This means that if the value of the assets or revenues of the Ultimate Parent Entity (UPE) of at least one of the parties exceeds ₱7 bn and the value of the assets or revenues of the acquired, target, or merged entity exceeds ₱2.9 bn, then the parties must notify the PCC of the transaction, provided that the other requirements under the Philippine Competition Act are met.
+This means that if the value of the assets or revenues of the Ultimate Parent Entity (UPE) of at least one of the parties exceeds ₱7.8 bn and the value of the assets or revenues of the acquired, target, or merged entity exceeds

+₱3.2 bn, then the parties must notify the PCC of the transaction, provided that the other requirements under the Philippine Competition Act are met.